Michael Gardyne: Club career

 Born in Dundee, Gardyne began his career with Celtic, the team he supported as a boy.
 He signed a professional contract in 2004 and was tipped to be one of the "next crop of youngsters to emerge" but found first-team opportunities limited and spent his first two seasons in the reserve team.

-Once credited for performing a 'toilet activity' within a team mate's football boot.
-Additionally, Gardyne himself confessed to being too focus on making team mates laugh rather than performing top quality skill at training while at Celtic.
+Once credited for performing a 'toilet activity' within a teammate's football boot.
+Additionally, Gardyne himself confessed to being too focus on making teammates laugh rather than performing top quality skill at training while at Celtic.

 Gardyne spent the 2006–07 season on loan to Ross County, scoring on his debut and being part of the side that won the 2006–07 Challenge Cup, scoring the first penalty in the shootout victory against Clyde.

 After returning to Celtic, Gardyne left the club permanently and joined Greenock Morton on a free transfer on 31 August 2007, having worked with Morton manager Jim McInally previously in Celtic's youth team.
 The move lasted just five months, however and Gardyne returned to Ross County in January 2008, going on to help them win the Second Division title that season.
 Gardyne's form in the 2009–10 season saw him nominated for the Scottish Football League First Division Player of the Year and gain a Scottish Cup runners-up medal.
 The following season, Gardyne tasted cup success again when County won the Challenge Cup for the second time in three seasons.